joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Equity division can be a complex and sensitive process, as it involves determining the value of the company, the role of each member, and the level of risk and reward associated with each position.
 To ensure that equity division is fair and equitable, many startups use a combination of quantitative and qualitative criteria, such as job responsibilities, experience, education, and performance metrics.

-Startups may also use equity vesting schedules, which distribute equity over a period of time based on predetermined criteria such as job tenure or performance milestones.
-This helps to ensure that equity is aligned with performance and that key members are incentivized to stay with the company.
+Startups may also use equity vesting schedules, which distribute equity over a period of time based on predetermined criteria such as tenure or milestones.
+This helps incentivized key people to stay with the company.

 ## Stock options